switch86/nationalparks/README.md

-This application allows users to search for parks, view information about a specific national park, and save specific parks to a profile page.
+This application allows users to search for parks, view information about a specific national park, and save specific parks to a unique profile page.